CCBIO908/Scientific_Writing_Course_2026/README.md

 Thank you for your participation at this course in May 2026.

 ### Next course 2027
-If you missed the previous course and want to participate next time, watch out for announcements at www.CCBIO.no, https://www4.uib.no/en/studies/courses and department newsletters.
+If you missed the previous course and want to participate next time,
+watch out for announcements at www.CCBIO.no, https://www4.uib.no/en/studies/courses and department newsletters.

 Next CCBIO908 course is planned to May 2027, exact dates to be determined.

 Students can earn 2 ECT-credits for the course,
-but there is also a possibility to sign up for non-ECT if you just want and update and course without ECTs, there will be a separate registration for this.
+but there is also a possibility to sign up for non-ECT
+if you just want and update and course without ECTs, there will be a separate registration for this.

+It is recommended to sign up early, as seats are limited and fills up quickly.

 For other enquiries, contact course responsible or coordinators.